hannotify/hanno.codes/_drafts/java-21-release-day.md

 }
 ```

-Here, the logic doesn't reference the reverb name whatsoever, but Java currently doesn't support a way to indicate that this omission might be intentional.
+Here, the logic doesn't reference the reverb name whatsoever, but Java currently doesn't have a way to indicate this omission might be intentional.
 And so the entire record pattern has been written out, leading future readers of this code to doubt the correctness of the implementation.

 #### Unnamed Patterns